Skedulo/tech-test-frontend/README.md

 ## Instructions

-Please complete the exercises provided on the 'Question One' and 'Question Two' pages
+Please complete the exercises provided on the 'Question One', 'Question Two' and 'Question Three' pages